reenad18gh/RINAD-ALGHAMDI/README.md

 # Rinad Alghamdi

 ## About Me
-- Diploma graduate in Computer Networks and Security
+- graduate in Computer Networks and Security
 - Currently studying Data Science
 - Passionate about Artificial Intelligence and its applications
 - Former IT Officer in the healthcare sector